Mon To Sat 10:00 AM to 7:00 PM

 While pulpotomy and pulpectomy are similar in that they both treat infections in the dental pulp, they differ in terms of the extent of treatment.
 The main differences between the two are:

-Pulpotomy and pulpectomy are essential procedures in pediatric dentistry that target Children’s teeth pain and aim to save primary teeth from infection and preserve their function until the natural exfoliation process occurs.
+Pulpotomy and pulpectomy are essential procedures at Pediatric Dentists in Ahmedabad that target Children’s teeth pain and aim to save primary teeth from infection and preserve their function until the natural exfoliation process occurs.
 While pulpotomy is a partial pulp removal procedure, pulpectomy involves the complete removal of infected pulp tissue from the entire tooth.
 Both treatments offer significant benefits, including pain relief, infection control, and space maintenance for permanent teeth.
 Early diagnosis and intervention are key to ensuring the success of these procedures, ultimately contributing to the child’s long-term oral health.

 A pulpectomy is more involved than a pulpotomy and requires more extensive cleaning and filling of the root canals.
 The steps involved include: